 “My introduction to clay began as a child, digging red earthenware clay out of the banks of the Bay of Fundy in Nova Scotia, pinching, rolling, slapping this marvelous stuff into all sorts of shapes – some even functional!
 Clay has been a lifelong passion.
 My formal training in ceramics at the Nova Scotia College of Art, Vancouver School of Art and Douglas College came later, after two university degrees and five years of teaching kindergarten.

-In addition to my work as a potter I have been active in the arts community as a volunteer, teacher, mentor, consultant, curator and juror serving as President of the Ontario Potters Association (Fusion) and the Ontario Crafts Council, a member of the Board of Directors of the Canadian Craft Council, the Council for the Arts Ottawa, and the founding program committees and Boards of Directors of Arts Court and the Ottawa Art Gallery.”
+Leta lives in North Gower, Ontario with potter/architect Don Cormier.
+She has been active in the arts community as a volunteer, teacher, mentor, consultant, curator and juror serving as President of the Ontario Potters Association (Fusion) and the Ontario Crafts Council, a member of the Board of Directors of the Canadian Craft Council, the Council for the Arts Ottawa, and the founding program committees and Boards of Directors of Arts Court and the Ottawa Art Gallery.

-Leta Cormier’s work is included in many private collections and these public collections: Canada Council for the Arts – Art Bank, Canadian Museum of History, City of Ottawa, Claridge Collection, Art Gallery of Burlington, Fusion: the Ontario Clay and Glass Association, Craft Ontario, Royal Ontario Museum and Winnipeg Art Gallery.
+Public Collections include: Canada Council for the Arts – Art Bank, Canadian Museum of History (Civilization), City of Ottawa, Claridge Collection, Burlington Cultural Center, Fusion: the Ontario Clay and Glass Association, Ontario Crafts Council, Royal Ontario Museum and Winnipeg Art Gallery.